 Billy is married to Maureen Meyers and they have two wonderful children together.
 He enjoys vegetable gardening and loves to pick and sing bluegrass music.

-Camp is currently a staff counselor at the Counseling Center.
-Camp recently received his Master’s Degree in Counseling Education from Ole Miss and served previously as the Student Advocate in the Vice Chancellor’s Office for Student Affairs.
+Camp is a Licensed Professional Counselor at the Counseling Center.
+Camp received his Master’s Degree in Counseling Education from Ole Miss and served previously as the Student Advocate in the Vice Chancellor’s Office for Student Affairs.
 Camp received his B.A.
 Degree in History from Millsaps College and also holds master’s degrees in Urban and Regional Planning and Southern Studies from Ole Miss.
-He is keenly interested in meditation, mindfulness and other contemplative practices and how these can be used to promote the wellness of our campus community.
-He has been an instructor in the EDHE 105 First Year Experience program for the last five years.
+He is keenly interested in meditation, mindfulness and other contemplative practices and has received extensive training in MBSR (Mindfulness Based Stress Reduction) from the Oasis Institute/Center for Mindfulness at the University of Massachusetts Medical Center.
+He has been an instructor in the EDHE 105 First Year Experience program for the last six years, and also works with the Horizons National program on campus each summer by bringing mindfulness practices to children in grades K-2.
 Camp loves Ole Miss sports, and his favorite place on campus is Rowan Oak and Bailey’s Woods.
 He is the father of two children who are Ole Miss graduates, Nathan and his wife, Kimberly, who live in Madison, Mississippi and Suzanna, who lives in Nashville.
-He is also the proud “Pops” of his namesake grandson, Campbell, who lives with his parents in Madison.
+He is also the proud “Pops” of two grandsons, Campbell and Yates, who live with their parents in Madison.

 Dean is a Licensed Marriage and Family Therapist, Licensed Professional Counselor, and National Certified Counselor.
 He currently sits on the Mississippi Board of Social Workers and Marriage and Family Therapist.
 Dean also leads the “Just One Breath” meditation group held at UM Counseling Center.